PaddlePaddle/Paddle/doc/design/csp.md

 ch.close()
 ```

-The send and receive operations will be similar for unbuffered channel as well, except for the fact that there is no buffer in the channel, so the operations are completely synchronized.
+The send and receive operations will be similar for unbuffered channel as well, except for the fact that there is no buffer in an unbuffered channel, so the operations are completely synchronized.
 For example:

 ```python
 # Create an unbuffered channel